 It’s always fascinating to hear how patients describe what’s bothering them.
 When one patient with instability of her SI joint said her “leg feels disconnected,” this one stuck with us.
 Why?
-Because this is an acutely accurate description of what it feels like, so we thought we’d dissect this description a bit today.
+What would cause your leg to feel disconnected?
+Because this is an acutely accurate description of what it feels like, we thought we’d dissect this description a bit today.

 What Is the SI Joint?

 The sacroiliac (SI) joint i s located where the sacrum (aka tail bone) and the back of the hip (at the largest part of the hip bone called the ilium) meet.
 There is a three-joint system located here known as the pelvic ring, and the SI joints (there are two of them as the image to the left shows) are part of this ring.
 The two SI joints live in the back of the pelvic ring while a single joint called the symphysis pubis lives at the front.
 The three joints work together to manage the forces that move up the leg and into the spine.
 Strong ligaments surround and support the joints.

 So what exactly causes the leg to feel disconnected?
 The hip joint is the connection point between the leg and the rest of the body.
 The femur in the leg and the acetabulum in the pelvis create the hip joint.
 So if the left SI joint, for example, in the back and the symphysis pubis joint in the front become unstable due to loose supporting ligaments, then the left leg, which is connected between the two joints, is likely to also feel a bit disconnected.
 Likewise, if the right SI joint were unstable, then the right leg might feel disconnected.

 How This Patient’s “Disconnected” Leg Was Fixed